-(b) if undiscounted losses for all Fund Years as determined by Taxpayer's actuary, net of reinsurance recoverable, exceed the Claims Fund Percentage of the aggregate audited Member Contributions for all Years, the total amount of those Contributions less the total undiscounted amount of Taxpayer's losses incurred, as determined by its actuary, net of reinsurance recoverable,
+(b) if undiscounted losses for all Fund Years as determined by Taxpayer's actuary, net of reinsurance recoverable, exceed the Claims Fund Percentage of the aggregate audited Member Contributions for all Years, the total amount of those Contributions less the total undiscounted amount of Taxpayer's losses incurred, as determined by its actuary, net of reinsurance recoverable, less operating expenses, plus investment income, plus income other than investment income and underwriting income, and less accrued Trustee Fund Retrospective Returns and dividends from all Fund Years.

-The share of the Trustee Fund Credit that is to be credited to each Eligible Member is an amount equal to that Credit multiplied by a fraction whose numerator is equal to 70% of the relevant Member's audited Contributions for the relevant Fund Year, less claims paid and plus claims reserved with respect to that Member in that Year, and whose denominator is equal to 70% of the audited Contributions of all of those Eligible Members whose Contributions during the relevant Fund Year exceeded the claims paid and plus claims reserved with respect to those Members in that Year.
+The share of the Trustee Fund Credit that is to be credited to each Eligible Member is an amount equal to that Credit multiplied by a fraction whose numerator is equal to 75% of the relevant Member's audited Contributions for the relevant Fund Year, less claims paid and plus claims reserved with respect to that Member in that year, and whose denominator is equal to 75% of the audited Contributions of all of those Eligible Members whose Contributions during the relevant Fund Year exceeded the claims paid and plus claims reserved with respect to those Members in that Year.